evrythng/reactor-testing/README.md

 2. Set up a `config.json` according to your needs:

     - `trustedAppApiKey` - The Trusted App API key.
+    - `script` - Path to the main script file that contains the callbacks.
     - `apiUrl` - The environment API URL.
     - `event` - The parameter passed to the script function.
 For example: